Downloading health news apps to your mobile device is a great way to access breaking health news articles.

 Whether you’re reading the news on your phone as a welcome break in your day, or having a quick read while multitasking your other writing projects, having several apps running on your device will ensure you’re notified when the latest topical debates, medical breakthroughs and industry updates are released.

-Apps have become a popular tool for health & medical writers in the last few years.
-Up until recently, you may have used traditional methods for curating quality health news articles from reliable health industry websites, medical magazines, journals and medical institutions.
+News apps are useful for health & medical writers.
+Until recently, you may have used traditional methods for curating quality health news articles from reliable medical industry websites, medical magazines, journals and medical institutions.
 The process can be time consuming, relying on gauging content based on headlines, having access to journals or subscriptions to news sites – as well as knowing where to look.

 Here are six great apps to consider – and while some are free, others may require upfront payment or a magazine subscription.